-Pak slams India & others for inflexibility in their push for permanent seats on UNSC
+Pakistan slams India & others for inflexibility in their push for permanent seats on UNSC

 The IGN process opened on Monday and will continue on Tuesday with the Ambassadors of Tunisia and Romania having been appointed as co-faciliatators of the process by the President of the General Assembly.

-Pak slams India & others for inflexibility in their push for permanent seats on UNSC
+Pakistan slams India & others for inflexibility in their push for permanent seats on UNSC

-UNITED NATIONS, Feb 7 (APP): Pakistan has told the United Nations that the campaign by a group of countries for permanent seats on the 15-member body defies the 21st century principle of achieving democratic representation through periodic elections.
+UNITED NATIONS, Feb 7 (APP): Pakistan has told the United Nations that the campaign by a group of countries for permanent seats on the Security Council defies the 21st century principle of achieving democratic representation through periodic elections.